Didox/orientecao_objetos_localiza/axell/exec06-adapter-for-mongo-and-sql-server-with-tests/README.md

-# .NET Core API + Three Layer Architecture + Entity Framework + SQL Server + Docker-Compose
+# .NET Core API + Three Layer Architecture + Entity Framework + SQL Server + Mongo DB + Docker-Compose

-This is a project I constructed to learn .NET Core and practice the Three Layer Architecture on this technology.
+This is a project I constructed to learn .NET Core and practice the Three Layer Architecture and some design patterns on this technology.

 ## How to use ?